MemonMustafa19/uq-test/README.md

      This will tell Django to skip creating the `patient_data` table, as it already exists.

-   - After faking the migration (if applicable), or if the `patient_data` table doesn't exist, run the following command to apply the migrations for all the other core tables:
+   - **If you are starting with a new database** or if the `patient_data` table doesn't exist, run the following command to apply the migrations for all tables (including `patient_data`):

      ```bash
      docker compose exec web python manage.py migrate
      ```

-   This will apply all the migrations for the core Django tables without affecting the `patient_data` table.
+   This will apply all the migrations for the core Django tables and create the `patient_data` table if necessary.

 3. **Collect Static Files**:
    Django needs to collect static files (CSS, JavaScript) into a single directory in production.
 Run the following command to collect static files: